vivekvashist/TIL/git/git_terms.md

 **What happens when you run `git clone <url>`?**
 > Git receives a full copy of nearly all data taht the server has, every version of every file for the history of the project is pulled down by default and checks out a `working copy` of the latest version.
+> When you clone a repository, all of the your files will be tracked and unmodified because Git just checked them out and you haven't edited anything

 **What is a hunk?**
 > When comparing two files, diff finds sequences of lines common to both files, interspersed with groups of differing lines called hunks.